pratamaeko/ML_Image-Classification-using-TensorFlow/README.md

-# Machine Learning for Image Classification using TensorFlow in Python
+# Machine Learning for Image Recongnition using TensorFlow in Python